aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/using-parallelism-compress-files/_index.md

 string dataDir = "Your Document Directory";
 ```

-## Step 2: Initialize the Compression Process
+## Step 2: initialize the compression process

 Open a new ZIP file for writing.
 The `using` statement ensures the file stream is properly disposed after the operation, preventing file‑handle leaks.